Skip to main content

 • Building database views — The interface for filters, sorts, and properties is clunky on small screens

-• Writing long notes — The editor is functional but not comfortable for extended writing
+• Writing long notes — The editor works but isn't comfortable for extended writing

 • Editing templates — Any structural work is better done on desktop